caseqiu213/reqracer_fse_artifact/README.md

 cat replay2_logs/filename xx00 > replay2_logs/new_filename
 ```
 5. Replace the new session id and token value in the logs in replay1_logs folder.
 Note that you need to use vim to replace the session id and token value.
 Using a text editor messes up the replay log format and Gor will not be able to read the logs.
 6. Change the timestamp of the last request in the log to make it happen 20 seconds after the previous one.
-The timestamp is in nano seconds.
+The timestamp is in nanoseconds.
 7. Run ```./replay.sh bug_number replay1_log_new_filename replay2_log_new_filename```

 ### Reason for Manual Work Required by ReqRacer
 1. Copy and paste session id and token value into replay logs.

-Since requests with the same session id will be serialized on the server-side, we cannot use the same session id while replaying two racing requests.
+Since requests with the same session id will be serialized on the server side, we cannot use the same session id while replaying two racing requests.
 In the recording phase of ReqRacer, all requests are recorded in one browser.
 The session id is stored in the browser cookies so requests sent from the same browser have the same session id.
 Therefore, in the replay phase, to get a different session id in the second replay session, we manually open a new browser, log in to the user account, inspect the web page, and copy and paste the session id.
 The token value is associated with the session id, and it is embedded in the HTML.
 We also copy and paste the new token value to replay logs.
-To automate this step, we need a more advanced replay tool which can extract data from previous response and embed the data into subsequent requests.
-However, Gor does not support such feature.
+To automate this step, we need a more advanced replay tool which can extract data from the previous response and embed the data into subsequent requests.
+However, Gor does not support such a feature.

 2. Append a dummy request at the end of replay logs.

-This is another limitaion of Gor.
+This is another limitation of Gor.
 We add delays in MySQL to enforce a specific query sequence to check if the race happens.
 When Gor replays the last request in the replay log and MySQL delay is triggered, Gor could terminate before the corresponding response is returned, and the response is not captured.
 To avoid this problem, we add a dummy request, which is often a GET request, at the end of the replay log, and change the timestamp of the dummy request to be sent 20 seconds after the time the previous request is sent.
 By doing this, we can capture the response of the last request in the replay log even if MySQL delays are triggered.

 3. Change query strings to be enforced.

 In our implementation, we check if an incoming query string matches a query in the unserializable pattern.
 However, the incoming query string may contain information related to time, such as a timestamp when adding a comment.
 Such time information changes from run to run, and usually does not relate to trigging the race.
-Therefore, we manually inspect the pattern query, truncate data that are related to time, and remain data that does not change from run to run.
+Therefore, we manually inspect the pattern query, truncate data that are related to time, and retain data that does not change from run to run.

 4. Change the sleep time before starting the second replay session.